Governor reviews vacancies and recruitment in colleges and higher education

 (i) Chairman Deva will draw up a prioritised list of the order in which recruitments to various posts shall be finalised by the PSC, considering the urgency of timely filling posts for the five new Medical Colleges;

-(ii) to ensure that there are no delays in the concerned Administrative Secretary promptly replying to any query raised by PSC in regard to equivalence of varied qualifications, all such references shall henceforth settled by an empowered Committee, chaired by Chief Secretary, which shall comprise Administrative Secretaries of Higher Education Department, Health and Medical Education Department, Agriculture Department, General Administration Department
+(ii) to ensure that there are no delays in the concerned Administrative Secretary promptly replying to any query raised by PSC in regard to equivalence of varied qualifications, all such references shall henceforth settled by an empowered Committee, chaired by Chief Secretary, which shall comprise Administrative Secretaries of Higher Education Department, Health and Medical Education Department, Agriculture Department, General Administration Department, ARI & Trainings Department and Law Department.

 This Committee : (a) shall examine all cases involving issues regarding equivalence of Degrees (particularly in the context of new and emerging disciplines) and their relevance to the post for which selections are required to be made;